-A new era for OpenJDK 8 and OpenJDK 11 begins with the transition over to Red Hat
+POLL RESULTS: What’s your take on OpenJDK 8 and OpenJDK 11’s transition to Red Hat

-Red Hat has announced that it will be taking over the leadership for OpenJDK 8 and OpenJDK 11 calling out the need for continued support of the technology and community.
+About a month ago, Red Hat announced that it will be taking over the leadership for OpenJDK 8 and OpenJDK 11 calling out the need for continued support of the technology and community.
 But what does this mean for the developer community?
 We asked our readers and the results are in!

-Red Hat announced the transition of OpenJDK 8 and OpenJDK 11 over from Oracle.
+Red Hat announced over a month ago the transition of OpenJDK 8 and OpenJDK 11 over from Oracle.